 When Texas sought its independence from Mexico in 1836, a group of more than 100 men barricaded in the beautiful Spanish limestone mission bravely fought to the death against a Mexican army of thousands.
 Seizing the emotion of the devastating loss of life at the Alamo, General Sam Houston rallied the remaining Texas troops under a battle cry of “Remember the Alamo!” and the reinvigorated Texas Army successfully gained its independence from Mexico just a few weeks after the devastating loss in San Antonio.

-Pro Tip: Explore downtown San Antonio beyond the Alamo with this interactive scavenger hunt.
+Sage Advice: Explore downtown San Antonio beyond the Alamo with this interactive scavenger hunt.

 Today the Alamo is one of Texas’s most visited attractions.
 The beautiful limestone-walled compound, church, and outbuildings serve predominantly as a shrine to the lives lost during the Texas Revolution.
 Whether taking in a brief film or strolling the shady grounds, visitors can learn more about the historic site and the bravery of the men who lost their lives.

-Fun Fact: Although it’s one of the five San Antonio missions, the Alamo is not part of the San Antonio Missions National Historic Park and UNESCO World Heritage Site.
+Sage Advice: Although it’s one of the five San Antonio missions, the Alamo is not part of the San Antonio Missions National Historic Park and UNESCO World Heritage Site.
 Instead, this 300-year-old-mission-turned-battlefield is managed by a private nonprofit Texas trust.

 Additional Tips for Visiting the Missions of San Antonio